github9175/JOS-operating-system/Lab1.md

 Part 2:

 Examines the boot loader for our 6.828 kernel, which resides in the boot directory of the lab tree.

+Exercise 6:
+Reset the machine (exit QEMU/GDB and start them again).
+Examine the 8 words of memory at 0x00100000 at the point the BIOS enters the boot loader, and then again at the point the boot loader enters the kernel.
+Why are they different?
+What is there at the second breakpoint?
+(You do not really need to use QEMU to answer this question.
+Just think.)

+A: The 8 words of memory at 0x00100000 at the point the BIOS enters the boot loader is 0x00000000 * 8.
+The 8 words of memory at 0x00100000 at the point the boot loader enters the kernel is 0x00000000 * 8.

 Part 3: